Drupal to WordPress Migration: Tips for Preserving Content Integrity and SEO

 Mapping each node to the right WordPress structure is critical while considering attributes such as categories and tags.
 It is pivotal for maintaining functionality and retaining consistency in user experience in the new platform.

 Another challenge that enterprises may face while migrating content from Drupal to WordPress is moving large files and databases.
-Media content like images, videos, and documents can amount to terabytes for large company websites.
+Media files such as images, videos, and documents can amount to terabytes for large company websites.

 An effective way to address this is by leveraging automated tools like WP All Import or plugins like Media Library Assistant.
+These tools help convert Drupal content and structure to WordPress equivalents, streamlining the migration process.
 If the plugins are not compatible with the server (like WPVIP), the WordPress Command Line Interface (WP-CLI) can offer a powerful and efficient solution.

 The WP-CLI executes file transfer commands directly on the server, moving files from Drupal straight to the WordPress media library.
 This also optimizes server resources while reducing the chances of failure or errors in the interim.